Student Rental Demand in Teesside: Is It Worth Investing Near Campus?

 - You want higher yields and are comfortable with higher management intensity

-- You are buying in the TS1 core zone within walking distance of campus
+- You're buying in the TS1 core zone within walking distance of campus

-- You are prepared to furnish and maintain the property to a good standard
+- You're prepared to furnish and maintain the property to a good standard

-- You understand HMO licensing and are willing to comply
+- You understand HMO licensing and will comply

-- You have a realistic view of the net yield after costs
+- You have a realistic view of net yield after costs

 Consider a standard let instead if: